AndreiRadchenko/quiz-player/README.md

   - Type using custom QWERTY keyboard (always visible)
   - Keyboard adapts to selected language (English/Ukrainian)
   - Letters appear in uppercase on keyboard but input as lowercase
+  - Ukrainian keyboard: Long-press on 'І' to see and select 'Ї' (iPhone-like behavior)
   - Backspace: Single tap deletes one character, hold for 2 seconds clears all text
 - **Submission**: Tap "Submit Answer" button